temuller/piscola/docs/examples/basic_example.rst

 	dict_keys(['Megacam_g', 'Megacam_r', 'Megacam_i', 'Megacam_z'])
 	dict_keys(['time', 'flux', 'flux_err', 'zp', 'mag_sys'])

-We need to **normalize** the data so the flux is converted to physical units if it is not already in those units.
-We can also mask the data according to the signal-to-noise ratio (``S/N > 5``, by default) and/or phases wanted by using :func:`sn.mask_data()`.
+We can mask the data according to the signal-to-noise ratio (``S/N > 5``, by default) and/or phases wanted by using :func:`sn.mask_data()`.
 The latter is not done by default when calling the function.
 The light curves can be plotted by calling :func:`sn.plot_data()`.

 .. code:: python

-	sn.normalize_data()
 	sn.mask_data()
 	sn.plot_data()

 .. image:: basic_example/03D1au_lcs.png

 To fit the light curves one needs to use :func:`sn.fit_lcs()`, where the user can decide which kernel to use (``matern52`` by default).
+The light-curves are **normalized** internally before being fitted, so the flux is converted to physical units if it is not already in those units.
 One can also plot the fits afterwards by using ``sn.plot_fits()``.
 From the light curve fits you will get an initial estimation of the rest-frame B-band peak (plotted as a vertical black dashed line).

 .. code:: python